alifiaganjaraharja/-Kaggle--HotelRevenue-ProfitabilityAnalysis/README.md

 From all of those three analyses, it can be said that the Occupancy Rate peaked during the Spring, especially on Saturday and holidays.
 At the same time, the lowest Occupancy occurred during the Summer, especially on Thursday and not holiday.
 So, my actionable recommendation for this hotel is to launch targeted promotions during low-occupancy periods to boost room bookings.

-2. ADR & RevPAR Trends
-For the ADR & RevPAR Trends analysis, here is the result below.
+2. **ADR & RevPAR Trends**: For the ADR & RevPAR Trends analysis, here is the result below.

 | **Season**                    | **Month**                   | **Avg_ADR**                    | **Avg_RevPAR**             |
 |-------------------------------|-----------------------------|--------------------------------|----------------------------|